m-daniela/chat-app/Notes/work.md

   - digital signatures may be used to provide nonrepudiation
   - MACs can be verified only by those who know or obtain the secret key, whereas the digital signatures can be verified by anyone

+**Attacks**

+A MAC is secure when the attacker cannot create a tag for a message when they don't know the key.
+In [2], two types of attack vectors are presented: forgery attacks and replay attacks.

+- forgery - create a tag when you don't know the key
+- attack vectors:
+  - known-message attack - tags and data collected by an eavesdropper
+  - chosen message attack - the attacker chooses the messages to be auth and if the attacker is able to adaptively choose other messages and their corresponding MACs, it is an adaptive chosen-message attack
+  - replay attacks - capture a message and resent it to the receiver, pretending to be the sender - mitigation by numbering the messages?

 - It can be concluded that if the adversary can determine the secret key, the system is totally broken.
 If the MAC of a meaningful message was determined, then the MAC is selectively forged, and if the message is not meaningful, the MAC is existentially forged. ? rephrase
 - A way to lower the possibility of guessing a MAC (which is always possible?) is to increase the tag length and a message authentication system is secure if the attacker can only guess the MAC in order to forge it.